-The Investment Manager may also use one or more interest rate indices to set outperformance targets for the Sub-Investment Manager.
-The Sub-Investment Manager may also use indices for investment purposes (where such indices are UCITS-eligible), including taking exposure to their performance either through direct investment or the use of derivatives.
-Details of these specific indices will be contained in the annual report produced in respect of the Sub-Fund.
-Any index in which the Sub-Fund invests will be rebalanced regularly and on at least an annual basis, though such rebalancing may be more frequent subject to compliance with the requirements of the UCITS Regulations.
+The Sub-Investment Managers may also use other indices for investment purposes (where such indices are UCITS-eligible), including taking exposure to their performance either through direct investment or the use of derivatives.
+Details of the specific indices used will be contained in the annual report produced in respect of the Sub-Fund.
+These other indices in which the Sub-Fund may invest will be rebalanced regularly and on at least an annual basis, though such rebalancing may be more frequent subject to compliance with the requirements of the UCITS Regulations.
 Rebalancing may result in an increase in the costs of the Sub-Fund.